 No changes are expected in relation to the provision of opening readings for Settlement Class 1 and Class 2 meter points, and the existing rules will prevail.

-For Settlement Class 3 and Class 4 meter points the window within which a Reading can be obtained is currently expected to be reduced from D-5 to D+5, to D to D+[n].
+The Inner Tolerance validation applied to readings will not be applied to the Opening Meter Reading (or the reading provided that would be used to generate an estimated opening reading) submitted by the Gaining Shipper within the read submission window.

-Where a valid opening reading is received with a reading date that is not equal to D, the reading provided will be used to estimate a reading for D.
+Where a valid reading is received with a reading date that is not equal to D, the reading provided will be used to estimate a reading for D.

+For Settlement Class 3 and Class 4 meter points the Incoming Shipper may obtain a reading from D-5 which will be used to estimate a reading for D.

+If a reading is received from a subsequent Shipper the reading value will not be considered or used to inform the estimated reading.